 E-file and Payment Options: Make a payment or file taxes online.

 Find a Form: The Department of Revenue maintains a searchable forms library containing all available Kentucky state tax forms.

 Identity Theft Prevention: Safeguarding your tax information is very important to the Department of Revenue.
 Kentucky has implemented many internal measures along with partnering with outside sources to prevent tax fraud and identity theft.

 Open Records Request: All Open Records Requests must be submitted in writing.
 Individual and corporate income tax records are exempt from release to the general public under the Kentucky Open Records Act.

-Protest and Appeals: If you disagree with an assessment of tax, a reduction or denial of a refund, or other determination made by the Department of Revenue, you have the right to protest.
+Protest and Appeals: If you disagree with a reduction or denial of a refund or with an assessment of tax made by the Department of Revenue, you have the right to protest.